IrvHenri/speed-typing-game/README.md

 # Speed-Typing-game

-A speed typign game with a countdown timer.
+A speed typing game with a countdown timer.

 ## Demo